QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 + php artisan uses the .env file to setup the required database objects

-**x.** Then using the following commands, we add, commit and push all our changes to our remote Git repository.
+**xiv.** Then using the following commands, we add, commit and push all our changes to our remote Git repository.

 ```
 $ git add .